GPS/Iridium Avian Systems

 - Polygon - Up to 50 points may be specified.
-Polygons may be concave or convex, and may be "closed" (last point and first point are the same), or "open" (first point and last point are not the same).
+Polygons may be concave or convex.

-- Acquisition schedule for GPS, QFP-GPS, and any included sensors (e.g. underwater, activity, and temperature data
+- Acquisition schedule for GPS, QFP-GPS, and any included sensors (e.g. underwater, activity, and temperature)

-- Iridium transmission behavior specified by date range: transmission interval, transmission retry delay, and message expiration
+- Iridium transmission interval, transmission retry delay, and message expiration

-Auxiliary schedules are created in TPP.
-TPP can then send email to Iridium to instruct the deployed unit to switch schedules.
-The unit will then switch schedule sets the next time it connects to the Iridium network, which typically happens on a daily basis.
-In addition to the default schedule set, which controls all data acquisition and transmit behaviors.
-Auxiliary schedule sets are useful for increasing or decreasing the intensity of data collection and/or data transmission.
-Auxiliary schedule sets are also useful for adjusting the VHF beacon duty cycle to save energy when there are no plans to be out in the field monitoring units with a VHF receiver.
+With Telonics TGW-4*77-4 and TGAV-4*77 series GPS/Iridium systems, up to 3 Auxiliary schedule sets can be defined.
+Auxiliary schedules are useful for increasing or decreasing the intensity of data collection and/or data transmission.
+Auxiliary schedules are also useful for adjusting the VHF beacon duty cycle to save energy when there are no plans to be out in the field monitoring units with a VHF receiver.
 Auxiliary schedules can provide the following options to the primary schedule:

-- Acquisition of QFP-GPS, GPS, underwater, activity, and temperature data
+- Alternate schedules for collection of GPS, QFP-GPS, underwater, activity, and/or temperature data

-- Iridium transmission behavior specified by date range: transmission interval, transmission retry delay, and message expiration
+- Alternate Iridium transmission interval, transmission retry delay, and message expiration

-- GPS/Iridium systems can be directed to execute an Auxiliary schedule (or return to the default schedule) by sending commands over the Iridium data link.
+GPS/Iridium systems can be directed to execute an Auxiliary schedule (or return to the primary schedule) by sending commands over the Iridium data link.

-- Commands to GPS/Iridium systems are sent via email using TPP.
+Commands to GPS/Iridium systems are sent via email using Telonics Product Programmer (TPP).
 Internet connectivity and an email provider are required.

-- After receiving a schedule change command, GPS/Iridium systems will switch to the specified schedule immediately and will continue to execute that schedule until otherwise commanded.
+After receiving a schedule change command, GPS/Iridium systems will switch to the specified schedule immediately and will continue to execute that schedule until otherwise commanded.
 Sent commands are received by the fielded unit at the time of a scheduled Iridium transmission, or units can be programmed to check for messages more frequently by defining a "command check interval" which is shorter than the Iridium transmission interval.

 6 min/year at 25° C